Inversion of simulated and experimental light scattering data for characterization of two-dimensional randomly rough metal surfaces: Conclusions

 In this way, several sets of inversions were performed on two classes of scattering data.
 The first class of scattering data were produced by rigorous computer simulations based on the non-perturbative numerical solution of the reduced Rayleigh equation~\cite{Simonsen2011-05}.
 For several sets of roughness parameters, normal and non-normal incidence, and p and s polarization of the incident light, inversion based on such scattering data resulted in quite accurate reconstruction of both the correlation function and the rms-roughness.
 This was also the case when we deliberately chose the roughness parameters such that the scattering data displayed well-pronounced enhanced scattering peaks which are signatures of multiple scattering.
 Even if second-order phase perturbation theory is not able to produce such peaks, its use in the inversion of the in-plane scattering data still produced rather useful, and often accurate, results.
 At least, this was the case for the roughness parameters we assumed in producing the scattering data on which the inversion was performed.

 The second class of scattering data were obtained by experimentally measuring the intensity of the light that is diffusely scattered in-plane from two-dimensional randomly rough gold surfaces that were specially prepared to be characterized by Gaussian correlation functions.
-The reconstruction of the first scattering data set we considered produced statistical properties of the randomly rough surface that agreed quite well with those assumed in fabricating the rough surface of the sample.
+The reconstruction of the first scattering data set from this class that we considered produced statistical properties of the randomly rough surface that agreed quite well with those assumed in fabricating the rough surface of the sample.
 The second sample we considered assumed roughness parameters for which second-order phase perturbation theory is expected to be less reliable due to the higher local slopes that the surface has.
-Hence, it is not surprising that the results that we obtain by the inversion are less accurate than for the first sample.
-Even for this sample, the obtained results are useful.
-The obtained relative error in the parameters characterizing the surface roughness of the sample, relative to the input values, are found to be just below and above \SI{10}{\percent} for the rms-roughness and the correlation length, respectively.
+Hence, it is not surprising that the results that we obtain by the inversion are less accurate than for the first sample~(wider confidence intervals).
+However, the roughness parameters obtained by inversion were still consistent with the input parameters even if the input values were close to the boundaries of the confidence intervals.

 The inversion approach that we have presented is practical, rather accurate (in many cases), computational efficient and therefore fast to perform.
 However, the drawback of the present formulation of the approach is that it relies on a parametrization for the autocorrelation function $W(|\pvec{x}|)$.
 Further research should, therefore, focus on the non-parametric reconstruction of the autocorrelation of the surface profile function.
 Moreover, one also needs to determining the wavelength, ranges of roughness and correlation lengths for which the proposed approach can produce reliable results.
 These issues will be addressed in future work.